hiaayush30/python-core/02_data_types/data_types.md

 # Object Types / Data Types
 ## the variables do not have any datatypes, the reference in the memory has a data type

--- primitive types are numbers, string and boolean
+-- primitive types are number, string and boolean

 - Number : 1234, 3.14, 3+4j, 0b101, Decimal(), Fraction()